-UPDATED 4/29: Google is finally bringing native dark mode support to its Chrome web browser.
-The new interface change was previously confirmed to arrive to MacOS Mojave, and now, starting with version 74, Chrome in dark mode has arrived to Windows 10.
+Google has finally brought a native dark mode support to its Chrome web browser.
+The new interface change was previously confirmed to arrive to MacOS Mojave, and now, starting with version 74 and later, Chrome in dark mode is available to Windows 10.

 --force-dark-mode flag to enable the dark mode every time you start the browser.

-In this guide, you’ll learn the steps to try out the new dark mode for Google Chrome on Windows 10.
+In this guide, you’ll learn the steps to enable the dark mode for Google Chrome on Windows 10.

 - How to enable dark mode on Chrome using flag